facil-io/cstl/fio-stl.md

 ### `FIO_SERVER` Connection Environment

-Each connection object has its own personal environment storage that allows it to store objects that are linked to the connection's lifetime.
+Each connection object has its own personal environment storage that allows it to store named objects that are linked to the connection's lifetime.

 #### `fio_env_set`
 ```c